Back to articles

 Systemic Reactions

-- Serum sickness: It can be induced by older types of vaccines derived from antibodies from other species (foreign serum) or transfusions.
+• Serum sickness: It can be induced by older types of vaccines derived from antibodies from other species (foreign serum) or transfusions.
 For example, anti-venom reactions occur when anti-snake venom treatment is administered to a previously sensitized individual.
 Newer anti-venom treatments avoid this reaction.
 It can also happen by administrating therapeutic monoclonal antibodies.
-It was seen in world war II when soldiers were given horse serum for diphtheria.

 Antibodies specific to the foreign serum proteins form circulating immune complexes.
 Within days or weeks after exposure, fever, weakness, generalized vasculitis (rashes), lymphadenopathy, arthritis, and sometimes glomerulonephritis can be observed.

-- Systemic Lupus Erythematosus: This is a genetic disorder caused by autoantibodies.
-Complexes of DNA and anti-DNA antibodies accumulate in synovial membranes, causing arthritic symptoms, or accumulate on the basement membrane of the kidney, causing progressive kidney damage.
+• Systemic Lupus Erythematosus: SLE is an autoimmune disease with a genetic predisposition, not a simple single-gene genetic disorder.
+The body makes antibodies against its own DNA.
+These anti-DNA antibodies bind circulating DNA to form immune complexes, which deposit in the synovial membranes to cause arthritis and in the kidney's basement membrane to cause progressive kidney damage (lupus nephritis).
 It can also affect the digestive tract, heart, and skin.
 Sometimes, it shows Raynaud Phenomenon during cold, characterized by numbness and cyanosis (lacking oxygen), especially in fingers.

 Similarly, type III hypersensitivity reaction is also seen in other infectious diseases like meningitis, hepatitis, mononucleosis, malaria, and trypanosomiasis.